7 Awesome Things to do in Jasper National Park, Canada

 How Long Should You Spend in Jasper?

 You need 2-4 days in Jasper to see all the highlights listed above.
 If you have more time available, you wouldn’t get bored staying for a week or two, though.
 The ideal option would be to combine a few days in Jasper with 3-4 days in Banff, 1-2 days on the Icefields Parkway, and at least a half day in Yoho National Park.
+This itinerary shows exactly how to see the best sites in each of these places during a weeklong trip!

 Comments